 Overview of content

-What are polymer banknotes made from?
+What are polymer banknotes made of?

-How are polymer banknotes made?
+How are polymer banknotes produced?

 What are the advantages of polymer banknotes?